VoxaAI/voxa-cli/README.md

 - Analytics you can use (using Voxa plugins)

 Once done you'll be ready to start working on your next voice app.

+### Having trouble using `npx voxa create`?

+We noticed that on Windows using `npx voxa create` sometimes results on undesired output.
+You can use `npx voxa-cli create` as a workaround.
+We haven't found that issue on MacOS and Linux yet.

 ### How to connect with Google Spreadsheet